 - 1. Develop and work with SMS to identify and coordinate various work tasks and prepare and participate in Road Safety Audits.
 Staff will continue to attend meetings (such as SHSP and TRCC, etc.), and training as appropriate since they serve as a forum for the dissemination of data produced by the system, and allow personnel from other RPAs to meet and share information on data collection, data sources, etc. - 2.
 Review local and state crash data for intersections and corridors.
 Calculation of crash rates (crashes per million entering vehicles and crashes per hundred million miles) and comparison to both State and District Averages will be conducted.
 For corridors, the crashes per lane mile and fatality per lane mile will be used.
 Produce a list of locations, including both intersections and corridors, with elevated EPDO, based on MassDOT criteria to develop a list of hazardous locations from a regional perspective.
 Maintain an inventory of EPDO values for intersections on the federal-aid eligible roadway network. - 3.
-Conduct RSAs and develop both site specific and generalized recommendations to address safety deficiencies.
+Conduct RSAs and develop both site specific and general recommendations to address safety deficiencies.
 This will include recommendations regarding geometric, speed reductions, traffic calming techniques, vegetation clearing, signage consolidation, pavement markings, pedestrian ramps and crossings, roundabouts, and signalizations, as appropriate. - 4.
 Incorporate safety criteria in the transportation evaluation process used in the development of the TIP.
-Project specific recommendations will be discussed with local, regional, and state officials as appropriate, to address safety issues and concerns. - Provide administrative and technical support during the implementation of safety management strategies. - Provide safety inputs to statewide and regional plans and TIPs. - 5.
-Continue to develop and refine safety strategies and develop both general and corridor specific recommendations for addressing safety on selected corridors, as well as incorporating the Safe System Approach encompassing required roadway safety interventions that work toward achieving the goal of zero fatalities. - 6.
+Project specific recommendations will be discussed with local, regional, and state officials as appropriate, to address safety issues and concerns. - Provide administrative and technical support during the implementation of safety management strategies. - Provide safety inputs to statewide and regional plans and TIPs.

+- 5. Continue to develop and refine safety strategies and develop both general and corridor specific recommendations for addressing safety on selected corridors, as well as incorporating the Safe System Approach encompassing required roadway safety interventions that work toward achieving the goal of zero fatalities.
+Continue implementation and maintenance of the Safe Streets for All (SS4A) Action Plan. - 6.
 Develop a system of performance measures and thresholds, and document results of implemented safety measures.
 Such measures may include percent reduction in crash rate, percent reduction in the number of injury crashes, and percent reduction in crashes involving fatalities.
-Improve methods for compiling and retrieving crash data through utilization of GIS and through the improvement of information sharing with local, State, and Federal partners.

-- 7. Continue to measure identified safety at high hazard locations through a data collection effort, which includes, but is not limited to the following: - Conducting turning movement counts, vehicle volume studies, vehicle speed studies, vehicle classification studies and pedestrian studies. - Continuing to identify, evaluate, and select strategies that address safety. - Updating status of performance measures at locations where safety improvements have been implemented.
+Improve methods for compiling and retrieving crash data through utilization of GIS and through the improvement of information sharing with local, State, and Federal partners. - 7.
+Continue development and identification of countermeasures and strategies in order to assist with the implementation and maintenance of the Safe Streets for All (SS4A) Action Plan. - 8.
+Continue to measure identified safety at high hazard locations through a data collection effort, which includes, but is not limited to the following: - Conducting turning movement counts, vehicle volume studies, vehicle speed studies, vehicle classification studies and pedestrian studies. - Continuing to identify, evaluate, and select strategies that address safety. - Updating status of performance measures at locations where safety improvements have been implemented.